-Invisible Dust is delighted to announce that we have been awarded £69,900 from Creative Scotland to launch Shore, with artists Margaret Salmon and Ed Webb-Ingall.
+Invisible Dust is delighted to announce that we have just been awarded £69,900 from Creative Scotland which enables us to launch of Shore, with artists Margaret Salmon and Ed Webb-Ingall.

 Shore is an ambitious multi-art form project that aims to spark a Scotland-wide conversation about our relationship to the seas and oceans, and the role of Marine Protected Areas (MPAs) in preserving, or ‘shoring up’ our endangered aquatic worlds.